-Where can I find locomotives from India that have been preserved or restored outside India?
+Where can I find locomotives that have been exported from India by IR?

 20-06-2019